Paepilai/dataeng_replace-column/README.md

 Finally, I refactored the code into a function to make it reusable and structured.
 I also made sure the solution avoided chained assignments (which can cause performance issues or warnings in Pandas) by using `.loc[]` for direct manipulation of the DataFrame.

-### Step 6: **Test the Solution**

-I tested the solution with the provided sample data to ensure it met the requirements.
-I also considered edge cases, such as categories with only one row, to make sure the function handled those cases appropriately.

 ## Testing

 This project includes unit tests to ensure the reliability of the `replace_column_values` function.
 The tests are located in the `tests/` directory and utilize the `unittest` framework.
 The testing process involves: